Joint 21-cm and CMB Forecasts for Constraining Self-Interacting Massive Neutrinos: Cosmological effects of self-interacting neutrinos

 where $d_c = \delta_c -3\phi$, $\delta_c$ is the dark matter density contrast in Newtonian gauge ($d_c=\delta_c$ at late times), $\phi_P$ is the primordial value of $\phi$ on large scales, and $t$ is conformal time.
 In particular, $\psi(k,t)$ decays for modes that enter the horizon during the radiation-dominated era.
 In the presence of free-streaming neutrinos, the anisotropic stress is $\phi-\psi\neq 0$, which results in a smaller superhorizon initial value of $\psi$ and thus a faster decay~\cite{Lesgourgues:2006nd}.

 Incorporating neutrino self-interactions suppresses anisotropic stress before the onset of neutrino free streaming.
 As a result, there is a scale-dependent impact on $P_m(k,z)$, as shown in Fig.~\ref{fig:Pm} for $z=0$.
 Small-scale modes that enter the horizon while neutrinos are still tightly self-coupled experience an anisotropic stress $\phi-\psi\sim 0$; therefore, the initial value of $\psi$ is higher, but its decay is slower.
 The overall effect is the suppressed growth of $d_c$, relative to $\Lambda$CDM.
 Neutrinos also affect the scale dependence of the galaxy bias (see e.g.,~\cite{Raccanelli:2017kht}), which we do not include in this work.
 In contrast, modes that enter the horizon close to neutrino self-decoupling experience a boost in the initial value of $\psi$, while subsequent evolution returns it to its $\Lambda$CDM behavior.
 Thus, the amplitude of density perturbations for these modes is strongly boosted.
-Finally, large-scale modes that enter the horizon after the neutrinos have self-decoupled and are free streaming remain unchanged with respect to $\Lambda$CDM.
+Finally, large-scale modes that enter the horizon after neutrino self-decoupling remain unchanged with respect to $\Lambda$CDM.

 Figure~\ref{fig:Pm} highlights the impact of neutrino interactions on the matter power spectrum, with respect to $\Lambda$CDM.
 The scale that enters the horizon around neutrino self-decoupling experiences the largest boost in $P_m(k)$.
 For the MI$\nu$ and mI$\nu$ models, the boost occurs on scales $k\sim 1-100\,{\rm Mpc}^{-1}$, and there is a moderate $\sim 10\%$ suppression at larger $k$.
 For the SI$\nu$ model, the shape of $P_m(k)$ with respect to $\Lambda$CDM arises from two effects.
-First, there is a boost $k\sim 0.1\,{\rm Mpc}^{-1}$ caused by the neutrino self-interactions.
-Second, the primordial spectral tilt for the SI$\nu$ model is smaller than the tilt for $\Lambda$CDM, as listed in Table~\ref{tab:fiducial_cosmo}.
+First, there is a boost $k\sim 0.1\,{\rm Mpc}^{-1}$ caused by the neutrino self-interactions{, which can be observed both when the other parameters are set to their $\Lambda$CDM values and when they are set to Tab.~\ref{tab:fiducial_cosmo}.
+In this second case}, the primordial spectral tilt for the SI$\nu$ model is smaller than the tilt for $\Lambda$CDM, as listed in Table~\ref{tab:fiducial_cosmo}.
 The smaller tilt results in the relative enhancement of $P_m(k)$ on very large scales, as well as the steep suppression for $k\gtrsim 1\,{\rm Mpc}^{-1}$.